RichDeBourke/scrollable-week-selector/README.md

 ![Example of mouse-only and mouse/touch calendars](images/CalendarExamples.png)

+## Revision 1.2 - 2019/02/03
+Added an option to start the week on a different day (e.g. Tu) based on a feature request.

 ## Dependencies
 * jQuery 2.X or 3.X - The plugin only supports newer browsers including IE from version 9 - it does not support IE8 or lower
     * The plugin does **not** work with the slim build version of jQuery 3.X